VenalityXT/Network-segmentation-via-schema-VLAN-Configuration/README.md

 <img width="702" height="712" alt="S3" src="https://github.com/user-attachments/assets/bb0eca13-c95c-4a8b-92b4-7f913e978cfa" />

 We excluded `.1` (the gateway) and `.10` (reserved), defined the network, and then verified bindings.
-The first verification attempt failed because the command was run inside configuration mode—an IOS nuance that provided a helpful reminder:
+The first verification attempt failed because the command was run inside configuration mode; an IOS nuance that provided a helpful reminder:

 > **Execution commands only run from privileged EXEC mode (`Router#`).**